My Wedding Photography Workflow

 Many photographers incorporate their initials, along with a number for each body (for example, a prefix of MC1 for one camera, MC2 for the second camera, and so on).

-But the standard I settled on long ago is to use the last two digits of the camera's serial number as a prefix followed by an underscore character (so, my files are named, for example, 32_03912.ARW from one camera, or 18_05214.ARW from another).
+But the standard I settled on long ago is to use the last two digits of the camera's serial number as a prefix followed by an underscore character (so, my files are named, for example, 32_03912.ARW from one camera, and 18_05214.ARW from another).
 Of course, I will have to change this if I ever end up with two camera bodies that happen to have the same two digits at the end of the serial number!

 Time Synchronization